getsentry/sentry.engineering/data/blog/lost-in-the-haystack.md

 LIMIT 1
 ```

-The total memory footprint of our preflight query has been reduced by the uncompressed-size of the `url` column.
+The total memory footprint of our preflight query has been reduced by the uncompressed size of the `url` column.
 But our data query hasn't increased by that amount.
-It's only increased by the uncompressed-size of the `url` column _for that replay_id_.
+It's only increased by the uncompressed size of the `url` column _for that `replay-id`_.

 **In the HAVING Clause**